Billions saved because FDA didn't rush approval of Alzheimer's drug

 "The conversation usually focuses on the toxicity - the risks and benefits - of the drugs themselves.
 We wanted to think about the financial toxicity, which is very real, and what the financial implications might be of lowering standards," she said.

-In the case of solanezumab, final-phase testing of the anti-amyloid drug showed it was no better than placebo, Sacks and colleagues reported in the New England Journal of Medicine, May 4th.
+In the case of solanezumab, final-phase testing of the drug showed it was no better than placebo, Sacks and colleagues reported in the New England Journal of Medicine.

+The drug was designed to clear the amyloid plaques long believed to play a role in the incurable disease, which slowly robs people of their mental abilities.

 Two tests announced in 2012 found that it didn't improve cognitive or functional abilities in people with mild or moderate Alzheimer's, but hope for the drug remained alive after Lilly said it reduced cognitive deterioration among people with mild dementia by 34 percent, an accurate but misleading figure.